 Content and Format of Documentation for Candidates for Promotion and Tenure

 The dean of each college and school should forward six USB flash drives containing the electronic promotion and tenure files of each of his/her unit’s P/T candidates to the Office of the Provost by the date announced by the Office of the Provost (typically early December of each academic year).
-For details governing the promotion and tenure process and the submitted materials, please refer to the Handbook of Operating Procedures Section 6-300.
+For details governing the promotion and tenure process and the submitted materials, please refer to the Handbook of Operating Procedures ADM 6-300.

-- Cover sheet, which contains the name of the candidate, department name, college/school name, present rank, years in rank, proposed action, and the signatures of the candidate, department chair (if appropriate), and dean.
+The name of the candidate, department name, college/school name, present rank, years in rank, proposed action, and the signatures of the candidate, department chair (if appropriate), and dean.

 - Summary statements addressing teaching, scholarship and service as well as overall recommendation from: